 On a cool rainy Monday morning in May, the headquarters of People United for Sustainable Housing (PUSH) was buzzing with activity: young people in shorts and tee shirts, 30-somethings in business attire, and elderly people hobbling with walking canes.
 The building, nestled on a street in Buffalo, New York, had been an abandoned school for many years before it was reclaimed by the community and turned into a community center with arts classes, office space, home for a theater company, meeting space, and PUSH Buffalo headquarters.
 PUSH Buffalo was responsible for renovating this building and organizing this multi-ethnic, low-income community into a force to be reckoned with.

-In partnership with the Robert Wood Johnson Foundation’s Health and Climate Solutions Program, PUSH Buffalo will spend the next two years evaluating strategies for the integrated climate and health action of its program PUSH Green, a community-based energy efficiency program in Buffalo, New York.
+PUSH Buffalo will spend the next two years evaluating strategies for the integrated climate and health action of its program PUSH Green, a community-based energy efficiency program in Buffalo, New York.